 This is why it is so important to know, and regulate your cholesterol levels, control your diet to keep your ideal weight, exercise regularly, and countless other factors are already known to minimize the risk of atherosclerosis and its consequences!

 The Framingham Heart Study

 The study began in 1948 with 5209 adults from Framingham, Massachusetts, and now it is on its third generation of participants.
 Before this study, there was no data on the epidemiology of hypertension or atherosclerotic cardiovascular disease.
 In the scientific world, it is considered an outstanding source of evidence because of its complexity and duration.

 More than 1000 original medical papers have been published based on the.
 The major findings from that study are as follows:

-- Smoking cigarettes, being obese, having a high cholesterol level and elevated blood pressure increase the risk of heart disease
+- Smoking cigarettes, being obese, having a high cholesterol level, and elevated blood pressure increases the risk of heart disease.

 - Exercise and high levels of HDL cholesterol reduce the risk of heart disease.